 GuidelineEU

-The European Commission is conducting a consultation until 23 June 2026 on draft guidelines for classifying high-risk AI systems.
-The aim is to clarify the application of the AI Act and provide practical examples.
+The European Commission is conducting a consultation until 23 July 2026 on draft guidelines for classifying high-risk AI systems.
+The goal is to assess the clarity, user-friendliness, and usefulness of the examples in the guidelines.
+The guidelines aim to support providers, deployers, and authorities in risk assessment.

 Source: European Commission